skeweddata/skeweddata.github.io/_posts/2021-01-03-polling-part-3.md

 Unlike with turnout, response rates are slightly trickier to correct for — it's harder to adjust for _anything_ when the problem is "couldn't get any data at all".
-The way you approach the problem is to compare the number of responses you do get to the number of people you expect in the demographic, then either:
+The simplest way to approach the problem is to compare the number of responses you do get to the number of people you expect in the demographic, then either: